AerianaNC/Conferences/BostonCodeCamp/readme.md

 We are going to create a Bot which uses Cognitive Services to make your own intelligent Bot and deploy it to a 3rd party channel.
 Here are the main steps:

-1. Set up your local environment for development.
+1. Set up your environment.
 'Time Required: tbd'

-1. Create a free Azure account
-   - We will be using the free bot service.

 1. Develop an Echo Bot in Visual Studio Community 2017.
 'Time Required: 5 min'

-1. Test Echo Bot in Bot Emulator.
-'Time Required: 5 min'

-1. Add Cog Service capability.

-1. Register Bot with Bot Framework

-1. Create a simple Bot that echos what you type.
-'Time Required:'

 1. Add AI capabilities to Bot

-1. Publish Bot to Azure
+1. Publish Bot

 1. TaDa!

+***
+##1.
+Set up your environment.
+'Time Required: tbd'

+1.1 Visual Studio Community with Microsoft Bot Builder SDK for .Net

+1.2 Bot Framework Emulator

+1.3 Azure - free account to use free Bot service

+Optional:

+1.4 Git - if you want to copy my code

+***
 =============================================================================